Cold Brewed Iced Tea – the only way to go!

 Loose teas that we particularly like include:

-• Assam Satrupa Estate – a CTC tea that infuses fairly quickly.
-Clean, malty flavor.
+• English Breakfast Blend Normal or Decaf – a strong tea that infuses fairly quickly.
+Clean, slightly malty flavor.

-• Nilgiri, Iyerpadi Estate – an organic tea with classic flavor for iced tea.
+• Nilgiri, Iyerpadi Estate – Still a favorite, organic tea with classic flavor for iced tea.

 • Moroccan Mint – a green tea/spearmint blend.
 Very refreshing.
 Don’t over infuse!
 This one can get too strong.